How recruitment of cheap (migrant and native) labour balances against investment in new technology.

 Funded by: Horizon Europe Guarantee

-The project specifically addresses global skills shortages, labour migration governance, and matching skills to address labor market needs, which directly relates to the question of balancing recruitment of cheap labor with investment in new technology.
+The project specifically addresses global skills shortages, migration policies, and labor market needs, providing a comprehensive analysis relevant to the question.

 Migration for work is a key part of employment in the UK, but it will change critically after Brexit, with significant restrictions being placed on migration into low-skilled jobs.
 Jobs in sectors such as food, care and ...